HayWiir/CodingChallenge/README.md

 NOTE: If env vars are set, they will always be picked up without user input.

+The credentials are then stored in a config file with the password encrypted.
+They are authenticated by calling the API.
+In case of failure, the config file is deleted and program quits.

+For valid credentials, the tickets for the user are pulled from the API.
+The user is provided with an input menu for the specified features.

 ## Setup
 Install all requirements for `python3`.
 Make sure to upgrade `pip` before.
 ```console